 Get Started with vMix: Adding Inputs

-You should see a basic layout as shown below:
+Next, launch the vMix program.
+You should see a basic layout that looks like this:

 Before you configure stream settings, you first need to add an input.
 Depending on your broadcasting needs, an input can include a camera, a video file, or even a still image.